somedayitwillend/prod-dockerplates/README.md

 <img src="img/wekan.png">

-WeKan is a Open Source software collaborative kanban board application.
+WeKan is an Open Source software collaborative kanban board application.
 Whether you’re maintaining a personal todo list, planning your holidays with some friends, or working in a team on your next revolutionary idea, Kanban boards are an unbeatable tool to keep your things organized.

 ## Other Resources